-Indicators: Use of medical reports 1.
-Does the law provide for the possibility of a medical report in support of the applicant's statements regarding past persecution or serious harm?
-Yes In some cases No 2.
-Are medical reports taken into account when assessing the credibility of the applicant's statements?
+Indicators: Use of medical reports

+1. Does the law provide for the possibility of a medical report in support of the applicant's statements

+regarding past persecution or serious harm?

+2 Are medical reports taken into account when assessing the credibility of the applicant's

+statements?